vinayakg/vinayakg.github.io/_posts/2020-05-18-branching-patterns-for-growing-teams.md

 ### Variation of feature branch development

-This one is very much similar to [previous](#feature) one with few variations, essentially pick up the best parts and improve/build what is needed.
+This one is very much similar to [the previous](https://vinayakg.dev/branching-patterns-for-growing-teams#feature) one with few variations, essentially picking up the best parts and improving/building what is needed.
 Here we make sure the features are independent and if not then clearly laid out plan on sync so there are no gaps.
 Code modularity is also considered.
 New repositories may be created as you scale which also helps in breaking monoliths and lets you move forward faster.
 Deliver in smaller chunks as much as possible.
 Automate regression test suite, automate sanity test suite.
 Have good unit test coverage.
-Automate the entire build pipleline et al. And deploy from feature branches, not from master.
-Yes you heard that right.
+Automate the entire build pipeline et al. And deploy from feature branches, not from the master.
+Yes, you heard that right!
 We will talk more below on the entire process.

 There is one more important thing which helped a lot in scaling this and making sure we deliver quality and that is Code Review.
-I had adopted this religiously in my previous roles and hence I knew this could really help.
-Even statistics say so
+I had adopted this religiously in my previous roles and hence I knew this could help.
+Even statistics say so.

 ![image-20200518032241426](assets/image-20200518032241426.png)

-We follow [open source PR model using personal forks](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests) for code reviews and is working really well.
-Everyone creates a PR to a origin branch from their fork and submits for review.
-Code review process is not the responsibility of few leaders or architects.
-Its the collective responsibility of the team and everyone is an equal contributor.
+We follow [an open source PR model using personal forks](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests) for code reviews and are working well.
+Everyone creates a PR to an origin branch from their fork and submits for review.
+The code review process is not the responsibility of a few leaders or architects.
+It's the collective responsibility of the team and everyone is an equal contributor.
 There is no elite class of people who own the rights to merge/quality.
-This way you are able to foster and drive quality across the board and each person feels equally responsible.
+This way you can foster and drive quality across the board and each person feels equally responsible.
 Since you are trusting every member equally people share a sense of pride and develop belongingness.

 There is one more bit that has helped us maintain sanity in our approach and also avoid code misses or incomplete deliveries.

-We have setup automation tasks that check for merge with `master` and if a certain branch is not in sync with `master` the build is rejected.
+We have set up automation tasks that check for merge with `master` and if a certain branch is not in sync with `master` the build is rejected.
 This is done across all branches and in all environments.
-This has been really a life saver.
+This has been a lifesaver.
 It forces developers to do frequent sync with `master` and avoids code misses and large merge issues.

 The simple command that we use is as follows